 3. Glances

-Glances is a cross-platform system monitoring tool that provides real-time monitoring of system resources, including CPU, memory, disk usage, and network traffic.
-It can also monitor Docker containers, virtual machines, and Raspberry Pi devices.
-You can use Glances to monitor overall system performance.
+Glances is a versatile Linux server monitoring tool that offers real-time tracking of system resources, including CPU, memory, disk usage, and network traffic.
+It also supports monitoring Docker containers, virtual machines, and Raspberry Pi devices.
+With Glances, you can efficiently monitor overall system performance and ensure optimal server operation.

 Install sar